WaterFutures/water-futures-battle/docs/problem/financing.md

 $B_i = s_i \cdot B_{\text{total}}$

-Each team can select a fraction of the total available budget, which can be anything between 0% (no budget will be utilized) and 100% (all the budget will be utilized).
+Each team can select a fraction of the total available budget at each stage, which can be anything between 0% (no budget will be utilized) and 100% (all the budget will be utilized).

 ---